 Take the missed dose as soon as you remember.
 Skip the missed dose if it is almost time for your next scheduled dose.
 Do not take extra medicine to make up the missed dose.

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.
 An overdose of phenytoin can be fatal.
 Overdose symptoms may include twitching eye movements, slurred speech, loss of balance, tremor, muscle stiffness or weakness, nausea, vomiting, feeling light-headed, fainting, and slow or shallow breathing.

-Avoid drinking alcohol while you are taking phenytoin.
-Alcohol use can increase your blood levels of this medicine and may increase side effects.
+Avoid drinking alcohol while you are taking this medicine.
+Alcohol use can increase your blood levels of phenytoin and may increase side effects.
 Daily alcohol use can decrease your blood levels of phenytoin, which can increase your risk of seizures.

 Avoid taking antacids at the same time you take phenytoin.
 Antacids can make it harder for your body to absorb the medication.

 Phenytoin may impair your thinking or reactions.
 Be careful if you drive or do anything that requires you to be alert.

 Get emergency medical help if you have any of these signs of an allergic reaction to phenytoin: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.
 You may be more likely to have an allergic reaction if you are African-American.

 Report any new or worsening symptoms to your doctor, such as: mood or behavior changes, anxiety, panic attacks, trouble sleeping, or if you feel impulsive, irritable, agitated, hostile, aggressive, restless, hyperactive (mentally or physically), more depressed, or have thoughts about suicide or hurting yourself.

 Call your doctor at once if you have:

 fever, swollen glands, sore throat, trouble breathing, painful mouth sores, sores around your eyes;